Environment Canterbury issued an abatement notice to Christchurch City Council following thousands of odour complaints linked to the Bromley plant.

 Reports are received from various sources, often some time after the event.
 We assess all reports for the risk of harmful effects and categorise them as standard or elevated, according to agreed criteria.
 Then we assign staff to respond, or refer to other agencies, with priority given to the most serious incidents.
 Staff undertake further investigation of all reports, including attendance if required, and allocate a compliance grade to the incident.
 Follow up action is taken where appropriate, including advice and education, written warnings, abatement notices, infringement notices or prosecutions.

-If you are aware of an environmental incident that seems time critical, please call our incident line on 0800 765 588 (24 hours), or report it using the Snap Send Solve app from your mobile phone.
+If you are aware of an environmental incident that seems time critical, please call our incident line on 0800 765 588 (24 hours).
+For non-urgent issues, please report it via our report it form.

 Recent highlights and updates